Equal Pay Act and Fair Pay Act Attorneys in Fresno

 (3) Quality or quantity of production

-Importantly, the laws apply to both public and private employers.
-In addition, there is no exception in the federal law for employers that have less than 15 employees (which allows these smaller employers to get away with employment discrimination) or for exception from California law for employers with less than 5 employees in California (for employment discrimination cases in our state).
+Importantly, the law is applicable to both public and private employers.
+In addition, there is no exception in the federal law for employers that have less than 15 employees (which allows these smaller employers to get away with employment discrimination) or for an exception from California law for employers with less than 5 employees in California (for employment discrimination cases in our state).

 93715, 93728, 93729